 Knowing what train to get on (including the end of the line stop) and all of the stops on the way makes traveling on an unknown system much less nerve-wracking.
 It will even tell you the times the train is expected (not that the NYC subway runs on any schedule I’ve been able to determine) but that’s more useful to tell the train frequency.
 There’s a big difference between a train running once every five minutes or once every thirty minutes.

 I use Yelp to help me find places to eat when I’m out of town.
-It’s really helpful to sort places within walking distance or that are in between your location and destination.
-It allows you to filter only places that are open at a particular time (no use going to a great place if it’s only open for lunch) or what the vibe of the place is (you don’t want to be at a loud bar when you’re wanting to have a quiet night out).
+It’s beneficial to sort places within walking distance or between your location and destination.
+It allows you to filter only places that are open at a particular time (no use going to a great place if it’s only open for lunch) or what the vibe of the place is (you don’t want to be at a loud bar when you want to have a quiet night out).

 Do you need to sleep with the fan on to give you some background noise?
 The White Noise app has over 40 ambient sounds you can listen to like “Rain on Car Roof” or “Clothes Dryer” You can even mix your own playlist.

-Now, I know that Uber has its issues but as a customer I find they provide a service I want/need when I want/need it.
-Their app is easy to understand and works almost everywhere around the world (in fact, one of the first times we ever used Uber was in, of all places, Sydney, Australia).
+Now, I know that Uber has its issues, but I find they provide a service I want/need when I want/need it.
+Their app is easy to understand and works almost everywhere worldwide (in fact, one of the first times we ever used Uber was in, of all places, Sydney, Australia).

 We use Uber to get around major cities when it’s too far to walk and public transportation is not available.
 In some cities like Los Angeles, Chicago and New York, taking an Uber has become a regular way for locals and tourists to get around the city.
 I’ve never waited more than five minutes for a car and it sure beats having to try and flag down a taxi.

 If you haven’t signed up for Uber before, you can use my link and your first ride will be free (or almost free).
-(If you sign up with my link, I receive a credit after you take your first trip.
+(If you sign up with my link, I receive a credit after taking your first trip.
 This will help support the blog and we appreciate that!)

 Other Apps You Should Download

 I have more that I use occasionally but these are the ones I look at on almost every trip.
-If you have an iPhone, remember to change this setting to make sure all your apps stay on your phone.
+If you have an iPhone, remember to change this setting to ensure all your apps stay on your phone.

 This post first appeared on Your Mileage May Vary